-Some people avoid eating certain foods for another reason - to give them a sense of being control - of being in control in general.
+Some people avoid eating certain foods for another reason - to give them a sense of being in control - of being in control in general.

-[Pote again only taking this reason into account] гт [Rate again only taking this reason into account.]
-1 1 L 1
+[Rate again only taking this reason into account.] []

 [Also rate number of days on which one or other, or both, of these reasons has applied.]